 Is it really happening this time?
 Yes, said Ken Hartman, director of the

 “Delays have been due to finalizing the agreements between the county and the developer,” Hartman wrote in an email to Patch.

-The project is a public-private partnership between the county and developers StonebridgeCarras and PN Hoffman, who are also planning residential and retail projects on either side of Woodmont, with 250 units and ground-floor retail.
+The project is a public-private partnership between the county and developers StonebridgeCarras and PN Hoffman, who are also planning on either side of Woodmont, with 250 units and ground-floor retail.

-The project will prompt the 30-month closure of the two surface parking lots at Bethesda and Woodmont Avenues -- with 279 spots -- popular among shoppers, diners, and users of the nearby Capital Crescent Trail.
-When complete, the garage will feature 940 public parking spaces.
+The project will prompt the 30-month closure of the two surface parking lots at Bethesda and Woodmont Avenues -- with 279 spots -- popular among shoppers, diners, and users of the nearby When complete, the garage will feature 940 public parking spaces.

 The construction project will also mean the 20-month closure of a portion of Woodmont Avenue, between Bethesda Avenue and Miller Avenue.
 The Woodmont closure is expected 60 days following the groundbreaking, though the Capital Crescent Trail will remain open throughout construction.

 The delays gave officials extra time to prepare for the closure of the two surface lots, Hartman said.
 More than 100 long-term spaces in the Bethesda-Elm garage have been converted to short-term spots, and officials have met with all local businesses about parking options for their employees, according to Hartman.
 “Many long term parkers have already made arrangements to park elsewhere in Bethesda or are taking transit,” Hartman wrote.
 “The upper floors of the garage are pretty empty now during the day.”